 1) Cabinet Box material and construction:

 In their most basic form, cabinets are nothing more than boxes of varying sizes and materials, but the similarities end there.
 The material cabinets are made from is extremely important because it plays a key role in the durability, longevity and quality of service the cabinet will provide.
 Plywood is considered the premium option (other than solid wood used on the face frames).
 Virtually all cabinet makers offer plywood as their upgrade or top-line cabinet box material over particle board or MDF.
-All of our cabinets come standard with plywood construction without any upgrades!

 2) Shelf Thickness & Adjustability:

 Despite their simplicity, the shelves are another key component because they carry the major part of the load within the cabinet.
 Again, plywood is considered a premium option as it provides better rigidity than MDF or particle board.
 When it comes to shelf thickness, obviously the thicker the better.
 Shelf thickness ranges from 1/2 to 5/8 to 3/4 inch thick.
 All of the shelves are 3/4″ plywood.
 Adjustable shelves are also a sign of quality because they are more versatile.

 3) Drawer and drawer slide construction: